 If you get a Modern Apprenticeship you would work towards SVQs at SCQF Levels 5 and 6 in Providing Financial Services.

-The London Institute of Banking and Finance offers a wide range of qualifications, including the Certificate in Retail Banking Conduct of Business (CertRBCB).
+The London Institute of Banking and Finance offers a wide range of qualifications, including the Certificate in Retail and Digital Banking (CertRDB).
 You can take these through distance learning, and there are no set entry requirements.

 Banks and building societies have structured promotion schemes.
 You may need to move around the country with promotions.

 You may move on to become a personal financial adviser.

 You might move into specialist areas of the work, such as business customer service, investment operations, training or mortgage administration.